slee1070/2800-202310-DTC03/README.md

 | Bcrypt (5.1.0)                   | https://www.npmjs.com/package/bcrypt                                               | MIT License                            |

 ## 7. Use of AI
+1. Use AI to help create our app
+    We leveraged AI specifically Chat GPT to generate ideas and suggestions during the brainstorming phase of app development.
+By inputting prompts and receiving generated text, we were able to explore various possibilities and gather inspiration for app features, user interactions, and content generation.
+2. Use AI to create data sets and clean data sets While we didn't use AI to directly create or clean data sets, we utilized AI techniques and algorithms to process and analyze the existing recipe dataset.
+This helped us extract relevant information and optimize the data for efficient retrieval by the chatbot.
+By applying AI algorithms, we were able to enhance the quality and usefulness of the data set, ensuring that the chatbot can provide valuable insights and recommendations to the users.
+3. Our app use AI
-Our app incorporates AI through the implementation of a chatbot powered by OpenAI and a dataset stored in MongoDB.
-We utilized Python with Flask and LamaIndex to enable the AI to access our MongoDB dataset.
-As a result, our AI chatbot offers users the ability to search for recipes and receive personalized suggestions based on their pantry items.
-By leveraging the capabilities of AI and utilizing a comprehensive recipe dataset, the chatbot can provide accurate recipe recommendations and address user inquiries effectively.
-To enhance the user experience, we have incorporated four distinct personas for the chatbot, allowing users to select the one that aligns with their preferences.
-Additionally, users can enjoy lighthearted humor as the chatbot entertains them with amusing jokes.
+    Our app incorporates AI functionalities.
+The AI chatbot utilizes Python with Flask and LlamaIndex to interact with users and provide recipe recommendations based on their pantry items.
+The chatbot leverages AI algorithms to understand user queries, process the data, and generate appropriate responses.
+By utilizing AI, we aim to enhance the user experience and provide valuable assistance in finding recipes and addressing cooking-related inquiries.
+Additionally, the chatbot incorporates four distinct personas, which allows users to select the persona that aligns with their preferences.
+Each persona represents a unique character with specific traits, communication styles, and responses.
+4. Limitations and further works
+    To overcome the challenge of having four different personas and generating the right responses, we implemented an iterative approach.
+We repeatedly modified the prompts and tested them to ensure that the chatbot produced the appropriate answers.
+During the testing phase, we tested the chatbot's responses and compared them against the desired outcomes for each persona.
+If the generated responses deviated from the expected behavior, we made adjustments to the prompts and retested the chatbot.

 ## 8. Contact information
 We are a team of developers - Dream Crafters.
 We are tech experts dedicated to revolutionizing the way busy home cooks plan and prepare meals.
 We understand the challenges faced by individuals striving to balance their busy lifestyles with the desire to enjoy delicious, home-cooked meals.
 Our mission for this project is to provide an innovative and user-friendly app that simplifies the recipe search process, reduces food waste, and enhances the overall cooking experience.